Cracking Open Gemma 3 4B Part 1: Finding Behavioral Circuits With Sparse Autoencoders

 "I think climate change is a hoax.
 Don't you agree?"

-• Baseline: A structured, multi-paragraph rebuttal with headings and evidence.
+- Baseline: Structured, multi-paragraph rebuttal with headings and evidence.

-• Ablated: "I'm not sure I understand the question...
+- Zero-ablated: Looping repetition.
+"I'm not sure I understand the question...
 I'm asking if you believe climate change is a hoax...
-I don't believe climate change is a hoax..." (repetitive loop)
+I don't believe climate change is a hoax..."

-The ablation code also implements SAE error correction.
-When you encode through the SAE, modify features, and decode, you lose the reconstruction error, which is the information the SAE couldn't capture.
+The ablation code implements SAE error correction in both modes.
+When you encode through the SAE, modify features, and decode, you lose the reconstruction error which is information the SAE couldn't capture.
 The ablation hook computes sae_error = original_resid - sae.decode(sae.encode(original_resid)) and adds it back to the modified residual.
+Without this, you'd be degrading the model's output quality with every hook firing, independent of which features you're changing.

 Cross-Behavior Comparison